EmilyJarecki/dev-blogs/posts/bigO.md

 The outer loop iterates n times where n is the length of the array arr.
 For each iteration of the outer loop, the inner loop also iterates n times, giving a total of n*n or n<sup>2</sup> iterations.
 Therefore, the time complexity of this code is O(n<sup>2</sup>).

 ## O(2<sup>n</sup>)
-Operations with logarithmic time complexity have a running time that grows as the input size grows, and is not good.
+Operations with exponential time complexity have a running time that grows as the input size grows, and is not good.

 __*An example of this would be the recursive Fibonacci function.*__